U.S. Army NATO Soldier selected for prestigious position

 |0

-This work, U.S. Army NATO Soldier selected for prestigious position, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Army NATO Soldier selected for prestigious position, by Troy Darr, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT